sminerport/sequence-prediction-ann/README.md

 This repository contains a Python implementation of a simple Artificial Neural Network (ANN) for predicting the next number in a given sequence.

+## Inspiration and Credits

+This project is inspired by and modifies the source code available at [Enlight: Neural Network](https://enlight.nyc/projects/neural-network).
+The original project demonstrates the fundamentals of artificial neural networks and walks through the process of creating a simple ANN to predict the XOR function.

+In our project, we have adapted the code to predict the next number in a given sequence instead.
+We have also added features such as data normalization, modularized code, and customizable parameters.

 ## Features

 - Modularized code with separate classes for data preparation, neural network architecture, and training